Treasurer's Office - Debt Management

 How long does the process take to get my merchant number and my equipment?

-It usually takes between 3-4 weeks to get your merchant account and credit card terminal, if applicable.
+It usually takes around 3 weeks to get your merchant account established.

 Treasurer's Office - Merchant Services

-If I have problems with my Worldpay credit card terminal, what should I do?
+If I have problems with our credit card terminal, what should I do?

 Treasurer's Office - Merchant Services